CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed several collision issues in the main nuclear power plant building.
 - Fixed collision issues on the steps going into the small two story office building.
 - Fixed a bug which allowed players to enter the bomb shelter without opening the hatch.
+- Fixed several holes in the terrain around New Haven